DrewCarlson/realworld-android-kotlin/README.md

 # How it works

-This repository contains a modularized Android application written in Kotlin.
+This repository contains a modularized gradle project for multiplatform RealWorld clients built using the [Kotlin Multiplatform Gradle plugin](https://kotlinlang.org/docs/reference/building-mpp-with-gradle.html).

+Note on project structure: while the code in this repo works in every project, the file and folder layouts are in some cases not default.
+These deviations will be called out where possible and you can see these modifications in `build.gradle` files.

 # Getting started